Athanasius/fd-api/docs/FrontierDevelopments-oAuth2-notes.md

     'Developer Zone' for your application.
    2. CODE_CHALLENGE needs to be generated from a CODE_VERIFIER.

-     a.
-Generate 32 bytes (octets) of random data, as securely as you can.
+	1. Generate 32 bytes (octets) of random data, as securely as you can.
-     b.
-Now Base64 encode this, in a URL safe version (replace '+' with '-', and '/' with '_', but the '=' on the end can stay).
+	2. Now Base64 encode this, in a URL safe version (replace '+' with '-', and '/' with '_', but the '=' on the end can stay).

     This is your CODE_VERIFIER.
 Now we generate the CODE_CHALLENGE:

-     a.
-Create a, binary not hex representation, sha256 hash of CODE_VERIFIER.
+	1. Create a, binary not hex representation, sha256 hash of CODE_VERIFIER.
-     b.
-Again, Base64 encode this in a URL safe manner.
+	2. Again, Base64 encode this in a URL safe manner.
 You WILL need to strip the trailing '=' off it this time.
-     c.
-Make sure you have a string representation of this (not, e.g. python bytes).
+	3. Make sure you have a string representation of this (not, e.g. python bytes).

    3. STATESTRING should be generated similarly to CODE_VERIFIER, and